luislavena/hydrofoil-php/README.md

 This sets the user that will be used within the container to something other than `root`.
-A sudoers `user` has been setup and this instructions uses Docker's compose [variable substitution](variable-substitution) to read your current user's UID/GID values and map correctly to the container user.
+A sudoers `user` has been setup and this instructions uses Docker's compose [variable substitution][variable-substitution] to read your current user's UID/GID values and map correctly to the container user.

 This technique helps eliminate root/non-root permission issues when working